Will the Urge to Relapse Ever Go Away?

 When treatment is not personalized enough, when it does not address the root causes of addiction, the tendency to relapse can significantly increase.
-Holistic and comprehensive treatment means we deal with the many physical, personal, mental, familial, social, environmental, societal, and spiritual factors present in an individual’s life.
-Still, life is full of surprises, and all manner of drama can crop up post-graduation.
+Comprehensive treatment means we deal with the many physical, personal, emotional, familial, social, environmental, societal, and spiritual factors present in an individual’s life.
+Still, life is full of surprises, and all manners of drama can crop up post-graduation.
 In fact, we expect this to happen – it means the person is living life.
 It is HOW he or she deals with the drama that is different.
 When a former addict has been reoriented with new life-skills and tools, they are far less likely to relapse.
 Click here to learn more about addiction treatment.

 Caution Regarding Tolerance

 Urges to use drugs or alcohol can come and go.
 Education and knowledge of these urges and what lies behind them are vital.
 Obviously, maintaining a drug-free, happy, and successful life is the objective.
-In an effort to maintain this, certain facts must be known.
+To keep this objective, certain facts must be known.
 A former user may think they can use the same substances in the same quantity they once did, but this is not true at all.
-They had previously built physical tolerance to drugs, but when they got clean their bodies became re-accustomed to being chemical-free.
+They had previously built a physical tolerance to drugs, but when they got clean, their bodies became re-accustomed to being chemical-free.
 Attempting to use drugs as they had in the past – even once – is extremely dangerous and even deadly, particularly with opiates such as heroin or oxycodone.

 The Natural High

 The seeking of what could be termed a natural high is an entirely valid undertaking, and more research should be done into this.
 The natural high can be different things to different people.

 Some examples of practices and pursuits that can contribute to this effect for individuals:

 - Exercise, fitness, bicycling, sports, etc.